-So you see, if you take epsilon and delta <beep> <beep>
+So you see, if you take epsilon and delta <beep> <beep> <beep> Stop the insanity, read Prez Sez.

 Hey everybody, how are ya all doing?
 I hope everybody is very excited about the upcoming Charity Ball (November 6th).
 There is more information about it in different articles, I'm just doing a senseless plug.